GiorgioUghini/Adrenalina/README.md

 ## Features

-We developped all the base features, including:
+We developed all the base features, including:
 - Complete Game Rules
 - CLI
 - GUI